 NIH-supported research projects (Research)

-NIH-supported research projects at the Center focus on the genetic modulation of sickle cell disease, fetal hemoglobin (HbF) regulation in β thalassemia, the biology and treatment of sickle cell pulmonary hypertension, and the development of new agents that modulate HbF expression in sickle cell disease and thalassemia.
+NIH-supported research projects at the Center focus on the genetic modulation of sickle cell disease, fetal hemoglobin (HbF) regulation in sickle cell disease, the biology and treatment of pulmonary hypertension related to sickle cell disease, and the development of new agents that modulate HbF expression in sickle cell disease and thalassemia.